Echeveria ‘Ramillete’ is a hybrid Echeveria that forms rosettes of fleshy frosty green leaves with red tips and it has tangerine bell-shaped flowers.

 We suggest using a pump-up sprayer versus the soaking method, especially indoors!

 Like all succulents, Echeveria needs soil that drains quickly.
 This helps prevent moisture from rotting the roots.
 Many growers will create their own special mixture of soil and perlite.
 However, good quality potting soil or a cactus mix will work fine.
-As a rule of thumb, when you squeeze a handful of moist soil together, it should crumble apart again when released.

 You will often read “sandy” in the soil requirements for succulents.
 This simply means that the soil needs to drain well.
 If you do add actual sand to your soil, make sure that it is coarse-grained.
 Fine sand will clog the air pockets in the soil.